Home

 Notes for Editors

-Over the last ten years, Home.co.uk has become established as a dynamic, innovative and ethical service.
-By providing the UK's most comprehensive Property Search coupled with detailed House Price analysis, Home.co.uk delivers the real power of the Internet to inform and empower homebuyers and sellers in England, Wales and Scotland.
+Over the last 28 years, Home.co.uk has become established as a dynamic, innovative and ethical service.
+By providing the UK's most comprehensive Property Search and Estate Agents directory coupled with detailed House Price analysis, Home.co.uk delivers the real power of the Internet to inform and empower estate agents, homebuyers, renters, landlords and sellers in across the UK.

 Contact Details